Amasirat/Obsidian/Probability Models.md

 * [[F-Distribution]]
 * [[Logistics Distribution]]

-I'm sure there are more however this is all I need to pass my exams, as sad of a thinking that is university is forcing me!!!!!
+I'm sure there are more however this is all I need to pass my exams, as sad of a thinking that is, university is forcing me!!!!!